-The study of ethical decisions confronting individuals and organizations in engineering and science.
+The study of ethical decisions confronting individuals and organizations in mechanical engineering.
 Related questions about moral conduct, character, ideals, and relationships of people and organizations involved in technical development are discussed.
-Ethics codes for engineers, computer scientists, and natural scientists are covered.
+Ethics codes for mechanical engineers are covered.
 The interaction of engineers, their technology, the society and the environment is examined using case studies.
-Includes topics in law such as negotiation, reverse engineering, ownership and enforcement of intellectual property, and export controls.
+Includes topics in law such as ownership and enforcement of intellectual property.
 Introduction to patents and patent infringement using case studies.